 The heading "Property investments" includes the net values of land, buildings and other constructions kept in optimal conditions to be rented out or to obtain a capital gain from their sale as a result of the increases which may occur in the future in their respective market prices.
-Likewise, the assets recognised for more than 3 years in the consolidated statement of financial position are recognized under "Tangible assets - Property investments" (see Note 3.12).
+Likewise, the assets recognised for more than 3 years in the consolidated statement of financial position are recognised under "Tangible assets - Property investments" (see Note 3.12).

-At the end of the financial year, the total value of the property investments amounted to 30,363,000 euros (33,295,000 euros in 2021).
+At the end of the financial year, the total value of the property investments amounted to €26,009,000 (€30,363 in 2022).

-During the 2022 financial year the Group did not reclassify any assets to the heading "Tangible assets - Property investments" During the 2021 financial year this amount was 346,000 euros net.
+During the 2023 and 2022 financial years the Group did not reclassify any assets in the "Tangible assets - Property investments" heading.